top of page

 3. Offer the Right Courses

-Problem: Students are not able to get the courses they need to quickly transfer to a four-year college, get a certificate, or get a job.
+Problem: Ensure students are able to get the courses they need to quickly transfer to a four-year college, earn a degree or get a certificate.

 4. Control Student Costs

 Problem: It costs community college students $36,000+ more than students going directly to a four-year college to get a bachelors degree.
-Tuition itself is low but the additional years to get a degree increases out-of-pocket expenses for housing, transportation and books, and students pay higher opportunity costs of reduced earnings while working towards a degree.
-The path to transfer to a UC or CSU campus is unclear and is different for each UC and CSU campus.
-Because of this, students often take classes that won’t transfer and need to continue at PCC until they earn enough transfer credits.
-Taxpayers lose because students earn less during these years so they contribute less to the tax rolls.
-And we lose the boost their creativity and innovation gives our economy.
+Tuition itself is low but the additional years to get a degree increase out-of-pocket expenses for housing, transportation and books.
+In addition, students pay higher opportunity costs of reduced earnings while working towards a degree.

-Solution: Work with the University of California, California State University systems and Sacramento to get a clear, logical path for community college students to move into a four-year college.
+Solution: Work with the University of California, California State University systems and Sacramento to get a clear, direct path for community college students to move into a four-year college.
+Work with Federal and State governments to provide financial aid packages that recognize the cost of living expenses that community college students bear and that are covered for students in four-year colleges.

 Problem: Often boards do not understand what is happening on the ground.
 They are too removed from what students, faculty and staff are really experiencing.

 Solution: Survey students, faculty and staff.
-Find out why students leave.
-Find out what classes PCC should offer, what can we do to make the PCC experience the best possible.
+Find out why faculty and students leave.
+Find out what we can do to make the PCC experience the best possible for students, faculty and staff.
 Is it easy to register?
-Is the website user-friendly?
+Is our website user-friendly?
 Ask faculty what we can do for them.
 What will make PCC the best place to teach?
 Ask the staff what we can do to make PCC more efficient.
 Use data- and evidence-based decision making.
 Collect data and use in every-day decision making.
-Have a virtual suggestion box.

 bottom of page